Dynatrace/dynatrace-operator/ARCHITECTURE.md

 The `Dynatrace Operator` is not a single Pod, it consists of multiple components, encompassing several Kubernetes concepts.

 #### Operator
+This component/pod is the one that _reacts to_ our`CustomResource(s)`.
+If one of our `CustomResource` is created/updated/deleted, the `Operator` is called, which cause a reconcile to happen.

+A _reconcile_ just means that it will check what is in the `CR` and according to that creates/updates/deletes resources in the Kubernetes environment.
+(So the state of the Kubernetes Environment matches the state described in the `CR`)

 #### Webhook